stumpapp/stump/apps/website/src/pages/installation/docker.md

 | `-p 10801` | The port Stump uses for it's API and web interface |

 ### Docker Compose

+{% callout title="Note" icon="info" %}
+This tutorial uses the newer `docker compose` CLI.
+If you find this command does not exist for you, you might be on V1, which uses `docker-compose`.
+Please review [Docker's documentation](https://docs.docker.com/compose/install/) for more information and/or platform-specific installation.
+{% /callout %}

 Below is an example of a Docker Compose file you can use to bootstrap your Stump server: